Natural vs organic cosmetics – what are the similarities and differences?

 What natural cosmetic products are, whether they are all natural and healthy, whether they are necessarily organic and do they have something to do with cosmeceutics

-In recent years, skin care products have increasingly advocated awareness of what we put on ourselves
+In recent years, skin care products have increasingly advocated awareness of what we put on ourselves and in ourselves.

 “Healthy, natural, organic” – we associate these words with the highest quality, but what defines natural in cosmetics is a bit of a mystery.

 First of all, it should be clarified that natural and organic cosmetics are NOT the same thing.

 Organic cosmetics are always natural, while natural cosmetics can, but do not have to be organic or even natural.

 In most countries, the use of the term “natural” is not regulated, so in the cosmetic industry the word “natural” is a very mild term.
 In some countries, natural products are even allowed to contain a minimum amount of natural ingredients, of just 1%, for the product to be “natural.”
 Since the name “natural cosmetics” is not protected, anyone can use this name for their products, whether it is natural cosmetics or not.

 Quality labels help classify products, and manufacturers must undergo regular checks in order to maintain them.